Our Verdict

 Ease of Use

-In contrast to its on-carpet performance, when using the fluffy optic head for hardwood, it glides smoothly and navigates obstacles easily, making it super effective for cleaning hardwood floors.
+In contrast to its on-carpet performance, the Fluffy Optic head for hardwood glides smoothly and navigates obstacles easily, making it super effective for cleaning hardwood floors.
 At a handheld weight of 4 pounds and 8 ounces, it didn't feel overly heavy during testing, but compared to other models we've tested, it's definitely on the heavier side.

 Maneuverability